 I have reviewed here only a few general elements that can affect online ranking.
 Some of them can be easily checked, especially if we have some basic tools like Analytics or Webmaster Tools.
 Others can be avoided if the domain we use is registered directly in our name and not purchased from another entity.

-In any case, good online positioning requires a lot of work, a lot of involvement, and continuous action.
+In any case, good online positioning requires a lot of work, involvement, and continuous action.